 Whether you’re an Eagles or Steelers fan, we can all agree on one thing: When it comes to your homeowners insurance, speed, trust, and empathy matter.

-Homeowners insurance financially buffers you, your fam, and your property (including your stuff!) against bad things that could do some serious damage to your bank account.
+Home insurance financially buffers you, your fam, and your personal belongings against bad things that could do some serious damage to your bank account.
 If your home is broken into while you’re down the shore, or your neighbor slips and injures themselves on your driveway after an icy blizzard, homeowners insurance has you covered.

 What does Pennsylvania home insurance cover?

 If you live in the Keystone State, you know that summers are hot, winters are frigid, and seasonal storms are all too familiar.
 So when it comes to your homeowners insurance coverage, you’ll want to be protected from all sorts of risks that might damage your home.

 ‘Dwelling coverage’ can help pay for damages to the structure of your home.
 So if your pipes burst next winter and damage your walls, or a windstorm blows over a tree and damages your home, you’re covered.

 Btw homeowners insurance covers your home for 16 different perils (aka bad things) that could happen.

 Keep in mind that if one of these perils happens to your stuff outside of your home, you’ll also be covered.

 Loss of Use